 For each program of study an institution must establish a maximum time frame in which a student is expected to complete his or her degree requirements.
-The maximum "length of eligibility" students are allowed is 150% of the average credits required for a degree or program as stated in the MSU-Northern Catalog.
-Examples are listed below:
+The maximum "length of eligibility" students are allowed is 150% of the credits required for their degree or program as stated in the MSU-Northern Catalog.

 The maximum "length of eligibility" includes pre-requisite classes and all attempted credits including all transfer credits, regardless of credit applicability to the students major/minor program.

-If extenuating circumstances prevent a student from completing his/her program of study in the allotted maximum "length of eligibility" he/she may request an extension by means of an appeal.
+If extenuating circumstances prevent a student from completing his/her program of study in the allotted maximum "length of eligibility" he/she may request an extension of financial aid by means of an appeal.

 - Quantitative Measurement: Credit Hour Completion (Pace)

-All aid recipients must successfully complete 67% (rounded up) of all cumulative credits attempted.
+All id recipients must successfully complete 67% (rounded up) of all cumulative credits attempted.
 Successful completion of classes means passing grades must be earned.
 Grades of F, W, I, NP, X and R do not count towards successful course completion but do count toward the number of credits attempted but not counted as passed or earned.
 Any combination of F, W, I, NR, NP, X, R grades with zero credit earned in any semester will result in immediate Financial Aid TERMINATION.

 - Qualitative Measurement: Cumulative Grade Point Average